oronoc1210/TEscripts/README.md

 What I had to start with were two excel sheets:
   1. samples_reference.xlsx : contained data about each sample. sample name, tissue type, treatment, date, etc
-  2. libraries.xlsx : A lookup table for what each sample is called within jamo (the JGI's mongodb-based data management system)
+  2. libraries.txt : A lookup table for what each sample is called within jamo (the JGI's mongodb-based data management system)

 The Sorghum bicolor reference genome